 in half, so it’s more affordable for patients now.
 Plus, we do offer

 financing through Care Credit for patients who qualify,” says Dr. Whitman.

 Entrust your dry eyes to a dry eye specialist

 Because LipiFlow only provides relief for people with oil layer deficiency

 in their tear film, it isn’t an effective treatment for everyone

-who suffers with the symptoms of dry syndrome.
-As one of the few eye health
+who suffers from the symptoms of dry eye syndrome.
+As one of the few eye

 offers a wide range of effective dry eye treatments.